 Hazelnuts and cashews are the two alternate nuts I recommend most for this recipe, but you might like some of the other nutty options.
 You can always whip up just a half batch, and use the substitute suggestions that follow if it doesn’t work out.

 If you need a light cream or half & half for a recipe, and the light nuttiness of almond fits the flavor profile, you can use this almond milk creamer as a substitute!
+Simply omit the sweetener and flavoring.
 If you’ve already sweetened or flavored the recipe, it will still work well in smoothies, pancakes, baked goods, and over cereal.
 Just thin it with a little more water if you need more of a milk beverage.

 Special Diet Notes: Almond Milk Creamer